suryanshbhadouria/textSearchEngine/README.md

 3.This particular project can read files in the format- date time:level:class-message There will be subtle code changes required to handle a separate format.

-4.There is mongo store added as well but the use of the same degrades performance exponentially.
+4.[Not on master branch]There is mongo store added as well but the use of the same degrades performance exponentially.
  The default version uses an in memory hashmap storing all the token and their corresponding files with line numbers.
  To activate the mongodb based store set the property use.mongodb in application.properties to true.